Troublor/darcher/README.md

 ### Pre-configured Virtual Machine

-Alternatively, we provide a VirtualBox image [here on Zenodo](https://zenodo.org/record/4883114) (please always use the latest version on Zenodo), which contains pre-configured environment of *ĐArcher*.
+Alternatively, we provide a VirtualBox image [here on Zenodo](https://zenodo.org/record/4893187) (please always use the latest version on Zenodo), which contains pre-configured environment of *ĐArcher*.
+You can import it into your VirtualBox by following this [tutorial](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html).
 Note that the size of the image is huge (approximate 23.2 GB) due to the fact that *ĐArcher* works on integrated testing of Apps, which requires a GUI environment.

 The default user of the virtual machine is `darcher` with password `darcher` (in case you need root privilege).